 It's the ultimate in sanitisation - dont produce the reports, saves sanitising them afterwards!

-If Australian live sheep are so important for protein in Kuwait (see reasons from David Hazlehurst re Al Kuwait exemption June 2020), why is there no extreme haste/urgency and effort by KLTT to get sheep from Fremantle to Kuwait this sailing period (Oct 22 to May 23)?
+If Australian live sheep are so important for food security in Kuwait (see Public Statement of Reasons from David Hazlehurst re MV Al Kuwait exemption June 2020), why is there no extreme haste/urgency and effort by KLTT to get sheep from Fremantle to Kuwait this sailing period (Oct 22 to May 23)?

 Whilst the MV Al Messilah has made 3 trips, the MV Al Kuwait has been conspicuously missing from Freo since October 2022 and has been listed on vessel tracking sites as being in the Arabian Sea, not under command, waiting orders...?!